Hobart: Climate

-Hobart has a mild temperate oceanic climate (Köppen: Cfb).
+Hobart has a cool to mild oceanic climate (Köppen: Cfb; Trewartha: Cflk).
 The highest temperature recorded was 41.8 °C on 4 January 2013 and the lowest was −2.8 °C on 25 June 1972 and 11 July 1981.
+By global standards, Hobart has cool summers and mild winters for its latitude, being influenced by its seaside location.
+Nevertheless, the strong northerly winds from the Australian outback ensure that Hobart experiences temperatures above 35 C most years.

-Annually, Hobart receives only 40.8 clear days without rain.
+Annually, Hobart receives only 40.8 clear days.
 Compared to other major Australian cities, Hobart has the fewest daily average hours of sunshine, with only 5.9 hours per day.
-However, during the summer it has the same hours of daylight of any Australian city, with 15.3 hours on the summer solstice.
-By global standards, Hobart has cool summers and mild winters for its relative latitude, being heavily influenced by its seaside location.
+However, during the summer it has the most hours of daylight of any Australian city, with 15.3 hours on the summer solstice.
+Hobart has nonetheless exceptionally sunny winters by Tasmanian standards, where its sun hours in June and July exceed those of Wagga Wagga in New South Wales (especially when accounting for latitudinal day length).
+Strathgordon at the same latitude averages only 51 and 62 sun hours in June and July (compared with Hobart's 132 and 152 hours).
+This is due to the foehn effect created by the Central Highlands to the west.

-Although Hobart itself rarely receives snow during the winter due to the foehn effect created by the Central Highlands (the city's geographic position causes a rainshadow), the adjacent Kunanyi/Mount Wellington is frequently seen with a snowcap throughout the year including in summer.
-During the 20th century, the city itself has received snowfalls at sea level on average only once every 5 years; however, outer suburbs lying higher on the slopes of Mount Wellington receive snow more often, owing to the more exposed position coupled with them resting at higher altitude.
-These snow-bearing winds often carry on through Tasmania and Victoria to the Snowy Mountains in Victoria and southern New South Wales.
+Light frost occurs most years, though air frosts are uncommon.
+Although Hobart itself rarely receives snow due to the foehn effect, the adjacent kunanyi / Mount Wellington is frequently seen with a snowcap throughout the year.
+During the 20th century, the city itself has received snowfalls at sea level on average only once every 5 years; however, outer suburbs lying higher on the slopes of Mount Wellington receive snow more often, owing to the more exposed location coupled with their higher altitude.
+These snow-bearing winds often carry on through Tasmania and southern Victoria, to the Snowy Mountains in north-east Victoria and southern New South Wales (though to a much lesser degree outside of winter).
+Nevertheless, sleet can occur in Hobart from June to September.

-The average temperature of the sea ranges from 12.5 °C in September to 16.5 °C in February.
+Average sea temperatures range from 12.5 °C in September to 16.5 °C in February.

-Demographics

-At the 2021 census, there were 247,068 people in the Greater Hobart.
-The City of Hobart local government area had a population of 55,077.

-As of 2021, the median weekly household income was $1,542, compared with $1,746 nationally.

-18.1% of households total weekly income is less than $650 week, while 18.9% of households weekly income exceeds $3,000.
-This compares to national rates of 16.5% and 24.3% respectively.

-35.4% of renting households, and 10.3% of owned households with a mortgage experience housing stress, where rent or mortgage repayments exceed 30% of income.

-At the 2016 census, The most common occupation categories were professionals (22.6%), clerical and administrative workers (14.7%), technicians and trades workers (13.3%), community and personal service workers (12.8%), and managers (11.3%).

-Ancestry and immigration

-4.5% of the population (11,216 people) are Indigenous Australians (Aboriginal Australians and Torres Strait Islanders).

-At the 2021 census, the most commonly nominated ancestry groups include:

-23.4% of the population was born overseas at the 2021 census.
-The five largest groups of overseas-born were from England (3.3%), Mainland China (2.2%), Nepal (1.7%), India (1.6%) and New Zealand (0.9%).

-Language

-At the 2021 census, 82.6% of the population spoke only English at home.
-The other languages most commonly spoken at home were Mandarin (2.6%), Nepali (1.8%), Punjabi (0.7%), Cantonese (0.5%) and Vietnamese (0.4%).